Recent Posts

 I recently came across a couple of posts on LinkedIn12 that got me thinking about how I can use GPT to better understand my cognitive, emotional, and relational architecture.
 The post discusses how GPT can be used to create a mind map of your life, which can help you identify patterns and connections in your thoughts and feelings.

 I decided to give it a try and see what I could come up with.
-I used GPT to generate a mind map of my life, focusing on my cognitive, emotional, and relational architecture.
 The results were fascinating and provided me with a new perspective on myself.

 The prompt I used was: